 Yes.
 Just inform us if your child is on any type of medication.
 Medications should be discussed early in the application process.
 Students who come into the program on medication must come under the care of a local doctor.
 Many students who come to Teen Challenge Adventure Ranch have been able to reduce or completely eliminate their need for medications once their behavior stabilizes.
 Any medication changes will be handled through a licensed physician.
 It is understood that some students will need to stay on medications for the duration of the program.

-Can my boy enter the program at any time during the year?
+Can my boy enter at any time during the year?

 Usually not, since most of the cost is for the boarding school, activities, and care of the child, but some of the therapy or addiction treatment costs could be.
 Be sure to check with your tax advisor.